ablaom/mlj2/doc/adding_new_models.md

-# A guide for adding new models to MLJ
+# Adding new models to MLJ

-> Really just a proposal at this stage
+> At present, more in the nature of a proposal

 This guide outlines the specification for the lowest level of the MLJ application interface.
 It is is guide for those adding new models by: